 If these options aren’t the right route for you and you need to drum up some capital to get your business idea off the ground, perhaps you need specialist equipment as an example, you can look into getting funding for your business.

 Another great way to get your business off the ground is to look at funding options.
 There are a wide variety of funding programmes out there that you can apply for and some even come with mentorship.
-If you’re interested in learning more about funding for your business, you can read our small business grants in the UK blog here.

 You can also look toward a more traditional route and apply for a business loan at your preferred bank.
 If this is the first time you’ve applied for a business loan, remember to try to keep your expenses on this account as small as possible and going forward, try to fund other expenses with the revenue your business creates.